ringcentral/ringcentral-videosdk-native-uikit-docs/ios/README.md

 #### 2.2.4 More Action

-Some other extension functions are placed in the More menu, click the More button, you can pop up the menu list, select the required functions, currently there are two functions, recording and invite, later can support customization.
+Some other extension functions are placed in the More menu, click the More button, you can pop up the menu list, select the required functions, currently there are three functions, recording, invite and closed captions, later can support customization.

 <div align="left"><img src=img/morePage.png width=300><img src=img/moreMenu.png width=300></div>